FantomDX316/Notebook-/README.md

 # Notebook Frontend

 ## Checkout the app here https://fantomnotebookapp.netlify.app/login
+## Above link is outdated version of the app...
+Clone the repo to checkout new changes...
+New changes will be reflected soon

 ## DESCRIPTION :-